Elora, Ontario: Sports

 Elora has a very active lawn bowling club that offers programs for all ages.
 The Elora Rocks Lawn Bowling Club is a member of District 7 of the Ontario Lawn Bowling Association, and more information about the club may be found on the District website.

 Elora is also home to the Elora Mohawks lacrosse team, the Elora Rocks hockey team.

-At the community level, Elora also has a skating club, a curling club, a girls' hockey team (Grand River Mustangs), minor hockey team (Centre Wellington Fusion), soccer (Fergus-Elora District Soccer), a ringette team, and a few baseball teams, as well as several other sports clubs and organizations.
+At the community level, Elora also has a skating club, a curling club, a girls' hockey team (Grand River Mustangs), a minor hockey team (Centre Wellington Fusion), soccer (Fergus-Elora District Soccer), a ringette team, and a few baseball teams, as well as several other sports clubs and organizations.